Dolphin (emulator): Dolphin Triforce

 A version of Dolphin made to emulate the Triforce arcade system titled Dolphin Triforce was in development by the Dolphin team, but was eventually disabled after development priorities shifted and the feature became unmaintained.
 Downloads of Dolphin Triforce are still available from the website and the source code is available from GitHub in a dedicated repository.

+In 2026, Triforce support was merged into mainline Dolphin.

 Dolphin VR

 Dolphin VR is a third-party project aimed to extend Dolphin with the ability to play games "in virtual reality with accurate life-size scale, full FOV [field of view], a 3D HUD, independent aiming, and the ability to look around".
 HTC Vive and Oculus Rift are supported.

 PC Gamer tested a few games with Dolphin VR.
 Metroid Prime and F-Zero GX received especially high praise with one editor feeling "childlike wonder when playing Metroid Prime in VR" and another stating that "F-Zero [is] the thing that sold me on Dolphin VR".

 The latest release is 5.0 and the source code is hosted on GitHub.